clueson/Portfolio/readme.txt

 IPropertyNotifyChanged, Custom renderers, behaviours, Property binding in XAML, resources, Dependency properties, dependancy injection, and asynchronous programming.
 There are faults within this application which is an ongoing unfinnished project.
-UWP has a file save fault which has yet to be resolved, android and IOS part of this function seems to be functional.
+UWP has a file save fault which has yet to be resolved, android and IOS part of this function seems to be operational.